 Chime: The mobile-first Chime account is great for individuals who have trouble with traditional checking accounts.
 It allows you to receive direct deposit up to a couple days early, grow savings automatically and even overdraw your account for free if you meet certain eligibility requirements.
 Chime also provides free access to over 38,000 ATMs, which you can access with the account’s linked debit card.
 Despite all these perks, Chime doesn’t earn any interest on account balances.
 However, Chime does stand out for having a robust, no-overdrafting policy.

-TIAA Bank Yield Pledge Checking: Despite TIAA Bank’s Yield Pledge promise, which ensures their rate will always remain among the top 5% of competitive accounts, the Yield Pledge Checking account earns a pretty low APY of 0.12%, with even lower rates for smaller balances.
+TIAA Bank Yield Pledge Checking: Despite TIAA Bank’s Yield Pledge promise, which ensures their rate will always remain among the top 5% of competitive accounts, the Yield Pledge Checking account earns a pretty low APY of 0.12%.
 Luckily, there is no monthly service fee, nor fees for out-of-network ATM usage.
 Plus, you can get reimbursed for ATM surcharges.
 This made it a strong contender for our Best Overall Checking Account.

 Varo Money: Pioneering fintech company Varo offers a pretty much fee-free, checking-like cash management account, where customers who meet certain requirements can overdraft up to $50 at no cost.
 Varo also can get you your paycheck up to two days early with direct deposit, offers fee-free access at over 55,000 Allpoint® ATMs and provides a free Varo Visa® Debit Card, which you can lock in the app at any time.
 Though all of these perks are nice, the checking account doesn’t earn interest; you’ll have to open the Varo Savings Account for that.